scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The connection can be closed from either side of the WebSocket.
 It is closed on the web browser side via an option in GhostTest’s pulldown menu, and it closed on the text editor side by closing the active buffer.

-A Jupyter notebook with two code snippets from the *cctbxsnips* library for the Sublime Text 3 editor are shown in Fig. :ref:`twocells`.
-The two code cells have been run, and the output from the second cell is printed in the notebook.
-The first cell is being edited to change the name of the mtz file that is to be read from the current directory.
-A pop-up menu in Jupyter has appeared with a list of candidate file names.

-..
-Figure:: ./figs/twoCodeCells.png
-   :align: center
-   :scale: 70%
-   :figclass: bht

-   Output below two code cells with executed in JupyterLab. :label:`twocells`

-The servers on the editor side are specific to each editor.
-The following text editors are supported: Visual Studio Code, Vim, NeoVim, Emacs, Atom, and Sublime Text 3.
-GhostText was developed initially for Sublime Text 3, so Sublime Text 3 can serve as a positive control even if another editor in the list is the favored editor.
-(Sublime Text 3 is available for most platforms for a free trial period of infinite length.)

-For example, the server for Emacs is provided by the atomic-chrome package that is available in the Milkypostman’s Emacs Lisp Package Archive (MELPA) and on GitHub (https://github.com/alpha22jp/atomic-chrome).
+For example, the server for *Emacs* is provided by the *atomic-chrome* package that is available in the Milkypostman’s Emacs Lisp Package Archive (MELPA) and on GitHub (https://github.com/alpha22jp/atomic-chrome).
-The configuration for atomic-chrome in my Emacs initialization file (e.g., init.el) is listed below (Fig. :ref:`atomicconfig`).
+The configuration for *atomic-chrome* in my Emacs initialization file (e.g., init.el) is listed below (Fig. :ref:`atomicconfig`).
 The third line in Code listing 1 sets the default Emacs mode (equivalent to a programming language scope): I set it to Python for Jupyter code cells.
 Atomic-chrome uses text-mode by default.
 You can change the default mode to other programming languages that you may use in Jupyter, like Julia or R.
-The last three lines specify the Emacs mode to be used when text is imported from the text areas of webpages on github.com, Overleaf.com, and 750words.com.
+The last three lines specify the Emacs mode to be used when text is imported from the text areas on github.com, Overleaf.com, and 750words.com.
 Similar configuration options are available in the other text editors, or you manually change the language scope for the window with the text imported from Jupyter.

 ..
 Figure:: ./figs/atomicChrome.png
    :align: center
-   :scale: 92%
+   :scale: 98%
    :figclass: bht

-   Emacs lisp to configure the atomic-chrome package for Emacs.
+   Emacs lisp code to configure the atomic-chrome package for Emacs.
 This configuration opens Jupyter notebooks in the Python major mode and the 750words.com webpage in the LaTeX major mode. :label:`atomicconfig`

 *GhostText* provides a keyboard shortcut for the browser to open or close the connection to the text editor.
 These shortcut keep the developer's hands on the keyboard and avoid breaks in context by moving the hand to the mouse.
 The shortcut by operating system is as follows: macOS, command-shift-K; Linux, control-shift-H; and Windows, control-shift-K.

-I have been using GhostText daily since mid-May 2022 with Emacs and either Google Chrome or Firefox; I have infrequently encountered three difficulties.
-First, other servers inside Emacs can occupy the port for GhostText and block the atomic-chrome server.
-I have had to kill the offending server or restart Emacs.
-Second, saving the text in the Emacs buffer to a file can cause the text to become out of sync with the text in the editor and on the web page.
-The lack of updating can lead to a loss of work.
-To compensate for this blind spot, we make regular saves of the text on the web server rather than saving to a local file.
-Of course, the final text can be saved locally.
-Third, multiple open editors with GhostText servers installed can compete for the same WebSocket.
-This problem is addressed by closing the editor that is not in current use or configuring its server to use an alternate WebSocket.

 To support the use of *GhostText* to edit electronic notebooks containing code from the *cctbx* library, we have made variants of a collection of *cctbx* snippets for *Visual Studio Code*, *Atom*, *Sublime Text 3*, *Vim*, *NeoVim*, and *Emacs*.
 For *Vim* and *NeoVim*, the snippets are available for the *UltiSnips*, *Snipmate*, and *neosnippets* plugins.